PhilKes/Pin2PDF/README.md

 ## TODO
 * Star-Rating for each Recipe
 * Offline Mode
-* Option to scrape only from specific Pinterest boards

 ## Done
 * RecyclerView of Pins with Image + Title